diegocasmo/diegocasmo-me/app/_posts/2015-07-28-backbone-required-attributes.md

 title:  "Backbone Required Attributes"
 date:   2015-07-28 09:18:00
 categories: backbone views
+description: backbone-required-attributes is a view helper to enforce specific view constructor parameters.
+Its goal is to help designing Backbone.js views which do not perform complicated logic, but instead require to be initialized with certain paramaters in order to properly work...
 ---
 [backbone-required-attributes](https://github.com/ubiqua/backbone-required-attributes) is a view helper to enforce specific view constructor parameters.
 Its goal is to help designing [Backbone.js views](http://backbonejs.org/#View) which do not perform complicated logic, but instead require to be initialized with certain paramaters in order to properly work.